@Lloyd / Writing /

 Failure demand is a tax on software development

 A failure demand1 - happens when a customer thinks you’ve failed them, and now you need to go above and beyond to satisfy them.
-It’s a demand beyond your normal service agreement.
+It’s a demand for service beyond what you planned to provide.
 It’s a bit like compensation for the failure itself.
 A failure demand is the enemy!

 How failure demand manifests